WildernessLabs/Documentation/Hardware/Reference/Components/LEDs/index.md

 ## Uses and More Information

 An LED is actually an exotic mix of materials that result in a [PN junction](https://en.wikipedia.org/wiki/P%E2%80%93n_junction).
 Normally, electric current flowing through the LED causes it to emit light.
-However, photons hitting the PN junction can also cause a tiny current flow and as [Forrest Mims shows here](http://makezine.com/projects/make-36-boards/how-to-use-leds-to-detect-light/), you can detect this current and use the LED as a light sensor.
+However, photons hitting the PN junction can also cause a tiny current flow and, as [Forrest Mims shows here](http://makezine.com/projects/make-36-boards/how-to-use-leds-to-detect-light/), you can detect this current and use the LED as a light sensor.

 # Digital LEDs